Gavin-Persad/predictions/plan.md

 -
 - errors showing in console when going to my pedictions, enter scores page due to adding lavery cup selections -
+- enterscores - check that players change lavery cup selections when editing there scores.
+This creates multiple rows on the database and show when getting to host enter scores, -
+- delete game week - needs to also clear lavery cup - players teams used, will need to add a new column to teams used table to link them to a game week to make this possible.
+This will be updated in enterscores when player makes a selection
+-
+- edit george cup, needs fixing, this live is currently broken
 - page flickers and needs refresh when draw second round of cup.
 Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.

+Separate Data and UI:

+Create a dedicated tournament service class that handles all database operations Keep UI components focused purely on rendering
+Use a State Machine:

+Define clear tournament states: "not_drawn," "in_progress," "complete" Only allow specific transitions between states Transactional Operations:

+Wrap related database operations in transactions Create atomic operations for "draw round," "complete round" Simplify Effects:

+Reduce the number of useEffects
+Create a single data fetching function that loads the complete tournament state Optimistic UI Updates:

+Update UI immediately, then confirm with database
+Roll back UI changes if database operations fail

 -
-- Profile Settings - Delete account button needs to be added back -
-- delete game week - needs to also clear lavery cup - players teams used, will need to add a new column to teams used table to link them to a game week to make this possible.
-This will be updated in enterscores when player makes a selection

 - George cup - bye vs bye both show as progressed, fixture should be hidden if no players involved.
 -
+- Profile Settings - Delete account button needs to be added back -
 - all game lists - not working off of time, but off of date, this means host has to wait until midnight on the day of the last fixture to update the scores.
 I will need to ensure all logic is run through the utils/gameWeekStatus file for conformity and have this run on time rather than date.

 -
-- enterscores - check that players change lavery cup selections when editing there scores.
-This creates multiple rows on the database and show when getting to host enter scores, -
-- edit george cup, needs fixing, this live is currently broken

 24. Prepare for beta testing✅